JorgeFrias/some-random-react-code/code-interview-invopop/DesignNotes.md

 ## General Notes
 - I'm using `rem` units for the font sizes, so the design better adapts to different screen sizes (good practice).
 So I converted most `px` values to `rem` values assuming a base font size of 16px (1rem = 16px).
 - I decided to add Bootstrap to make the design responsive, as it's a good practice to use a framework for this purpose, and it's the one I'm most familiar with.
+- The preview images I downloaded from the Figma file already show the border and corner radius, I added the border on top that's why it looks weird (thick and fuzzy border), once you place the correct images it will look as expected.

 ## Buttons
 ### Large Button Component